-Almira Avila – Executive Assistant
+Almira Avila – Marketing and Executive Assistant

 Hello!
 I am Almira Avila.
 I’ve been working in the industry for 4 years now.
 I started as a Freelancer for a viral video project, became a Marketing Assistant for a real estate company and had been given an opportunity to be a Publishing Specialist for a multinational company.
 Late last year, I also devoted my spare time as a part-time Online English Trainer for a Japanese company.
 Well, that’s the professional version of me — a career woman who strives hard every single day because she doesn’t know how to live an unproductive life.